 5. Onboard Activities

 What You'll Pay: As at land-based resorts, laundry and dry-cleaning charges on a cruise can be steep (approximately $2.50 to $3.50 to wash a T-shirt, for instance).
 Check to see if there is a self-service launderette, and use it.
-(Typically, washing and drying one load of clothes comes to between $2 and $4).
+(Typically, washing and drying one load of clothes comes to between $2 and $4.)

-What You'll Pay: Tipping policies vary by line; many recommend about $10 to $12 per person, per day, to be distributed among those who provide key services -- dining room waiters, assistant waiters and cabin stewards.
+What You'll Pay: Tipping policies vary by line; many recommend about $12 per person, per day, to be distributed among those who provide key services: dining room waiters, assistant waiters and cabin stewards.
 If you have butler service, be prepared to tip extra.
-Additionally, bar tabs are automatically charged a 15 percent gratuity.
-When the maitre d' performs a special service, such as arranging for a birthday cake to be brought to the table, he should be tipped, as well.
-U.K. travelers will find that tips are typically built into the cruise fares, though, of course, you can give tips for exceptional service.
+Additionally, bar tabs are automatically charged a 15 percent gratuity; some lines also add on a 15 to 18 percent gratuity to spa services.
+When the maitre d' performs a special service, such as arranging for a birthday cake to be brought to the table, he should be tipped as well.
+Travelers on ships catering to Brits and Australians will find that tips are typically built into the cruise fares, though of course you can give tips for exceptional service.

 Savings Tip: Generally, tipping is not an area where you can save money.
 You can adjust the auto-gratuities at the ship's purser's desk or choose to tip below the recommended amount if you feel you've received subpar service.
 However, Cruise Critic discourages this in most cases.
 The ship's crewmembers -- particularly the waiters, assistant waiters and cabin stewards -- work hard and depend on tips to round out their salaries.
 Unless the service has been extremely poor, tip the recommended amount or add a little more, if you can, for outstanding attention.